Sudan: Major improvement in business environment

-Compared to the fanfare surrounding the removal of sanctions against Iran, Myanmar or Cuba, the approaching end of US economic sanctions against Sudan has received scant attention.
 The decision to lift sanctions after more than 20 years was made in the last days of former US President Barack Obama and overshadowed by the inauguration of President Donald Trump.
 Few companies took notice at the time.
-The decision to lift sanctions has also been delayed by making it subject to a review on 12 July 2017, forcing Sudan to show continued goodwill and giving the Trump administration a chance to make a final decision on the subject.
+The actual lifting of sanctions was also delayed by making it subject to a review on 12 July 2017, forcing Sudan to show continued goodwill and giving the Trump administration a chance to make a final decision on the subject.

-President Trump has so far failed to give a clear indication on whether he will approve the removal of sanctions.
-However, signs coming out of the US administration indicate that he will likely support his predecessor’s initiative.
-Collaboration between the CIA, FBI and the Sudanese security agencies has significantly intensified over the last weeks and both US agencies are planning to step up their presence in the country.
+Collaboration between the CIA, FBI and the Sudanese security agencies significantly intensified in the run up to the lifting in October and both US agencies are planning to step up their presence in the country.
 Sudan has long collaborated with the US on anti-terrorism matters and is positioning itself as an important partner in the region.

 Back in business